phenopolis/phenopolis_genomics_browser/README.md

 #### /update_individual

-There's also the edit button the individual page which calls this endpoint to update `individuals` table in sqlite:
+There's also the edit button the individual page which calls this endpoint to update `individuals` table in postgres:

 ```
 individual.py:@app.route('/<language>/update_patient_data/<individual_id>',methods=['POST'])